+There are three main contributions of our paper. \begin{enumerate} \item In Section~\ref{sec:framework}, we describe our design-based framework for randomized experiments, allowing experimenters to formalize and pose a wide range of causal questions relevant for policy and economic theory.
+We provide an accessible overview of the framework, including several examples of applications, in Section~\ref{sec:overview}, and we provide two numerical illustrations in Section~\ref{sec:num-illustrations}.

+\item In Section~\ref{sec:estimator}, we describe a new class of treatment effect estimators for estimands defined in the framework, which we call the \emph{Riesz estimator}.
+Because causal questions posed in the framework generally cannot be translated into a problem of the familiar discrete structure, conventional estimation techniques cannot be used, and this necessitates us to develop a new estimation approach.
+The Riesz estimator can be seen as a generalization of the Horvitz--Thompson estimator to a general, non-discrete experimental setting.
+In Section~\ref{sec:consistency}, we develop both finite- and large-sample theory for the estimator, including necessary and sufficient conditions for unbiasedness and consistency.

-\item We describe a new conservative variance estimator for the Riesz estimator, and provide conditions under which the variance estimator is consistent.
+\item In Section~\ref{sec:variance-estimation}, we describe a new conservative estimator for the variance of the Riesz estimator.
+The variance estimator is constructed by applying the same techniques used to construct the point estimator, after a tensorization of an implicit variance functional.
 This facilitates the construction of asymptotically valid confidence intervals. \end{enumerate}

-The statistical methodology developed in this paper uses several insights from functional analysis, including the Riesz representation theorem that has given the paper its title.
-We believe these insights shed light on the underlying principles that facilitate inference of causal effects more generally in the design-based paradigm, both with and without interference, and we believe the insights will be of independent interest to many researchers working in causal inference.
+Our results use several insights from functional analysis, including the Riesz representation theorem that has given the estimator its name.
+We believe these insights shed light on the underlying principles that facilitate complex causal inference more generally in the design-based paradigm, both with and without interference, and we believe these insights will be of independent interest to econometricians and statisticians working in causal inference.

-The Riesz representation theorem has previously been used in the semiparametric causal inference literature.
-To the best of our knowledge, the earliest uses were by \citet{Newey1994Asymptotic} to characterize the variance of semiparametric estimators and independently by \citet{Robins1994Estimation} to construct doubly robust estimators.
-More recently, the theorem has been prominently featured in work by \citet{Rotnitzky2020Characterization}, \citet{Hirshberg2021Augmented} and \citet{Chernozhukov2022Automatic}, among others.
-We describe previous uses of the Riesz representation theorem in causal inference in Section~\ref{sec:previous-use-riesz-representors}.
-To the best of our knowledge, we are the first to use the Riesz representation theorem in a design-based setting, and the application of the theorem in this paper is different from the application in the semiparametric literature.
-Nevertheless, there are commonalities, and we hope that this paper will serve as starting point for building bridges between the design-based and semiparametric perspectives on causal inference.

-Because the framework and methods we describe in this paper generalize and unify many approaches previously described in the design-based causal inference literature, we find it advantageous to review and highlight these connections throughout the paper, rather than describing the connections to prior work in a dedicated section.